roth/ESP8266RestClient/README.md

-# RestClient for Arduino
+# RestClient for ESP8266

-HTTP Request library for Arduino and the Ethernet shield.
+HTTP Request library for ESP8266.

 # Install